CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/architecture.md

 ---
 title: "Architecture"
 linkTitle: "Architecture"
-description: "Information about the recommended architecture for a Grafana platform installation."
+description: "Information about the recommended architecture for a Grafana Cloud installation."
 weight: 10
 ---